chimera-linux/cports/Packaging.md

 * `keepempty` *(false)* By default, `cbuild` will prune all empty directories from every package.
 This can be used to override that.
 It should almost never be used.
 However, there are some cases, notably `base-files`, where keeping empty directories is intended.
+In most cases, when an empty directory is desired, a placeholder file called `.empty` should be created in it, which ensures that users cannot accidentally `rmdir` the directory.
 * `brokenlinks` *(false)* By default, broken symlinks that cannot be resolved within any subpackage will result in an error.
 You can override this behavior but usually shouldn't.